 The SEN register is accessible by all staff through the internal online platform - SIMs.
 Detailed information, including a Learning Plan for those who need it, is available to all staff on an online Provision Map platform.

 KS3 – KS4

-A member of the Inclusion Department will work with parents and students on the transition from KS3 to KS4, supporting students to understand the option process.
+A member of the Inclusion department will work with parents and students on the transition from KS3 to KS4, supporting students to understand the options process.